nextflow-io/patterns/process-per-file-chunk/README.md

-# Process per chunk
+# Process per file chunk

 ## Problem

-Split one or more input files in chunks and execute a process for each of them.
+You need to split one or more input files into chunks and execute a task for each of them.

 ## Solution

 Use the the [splitText](https://www.nextflow.io/docs/latest/operator.html#splittext) operator to split a file in chunks of a given size.
-Use the resulting channel as input of the process.
+Then use the resulting channel as input for the process implementing your task.

 Caveat: By default chunks are kept in memory.
 When splitting big files specify the parameter `file: true` to save the chunks into files.
 See the [documentation](https://www.nextflow.io/docs/latest/operator.html#splittext) for details.